acikogun/linux-labs/ha-loadbalancer/README.md

 Both tcpdump outputs must be something like below.
 (192.168.1.13 > 192.168.1.14)

-Master node sends advertisement messages to backup node.

 Keepalived nodes send messages over **VRRP** protocol.

+In the tcpdump output below, the master node sends advertisement messages to the backup node.

 If the backup node can't get advertisements, it becomes new master and takes over the virtual IP.